JayantBadlani/OTPFieldView-SwiftUI/README.md

 Swift 5.3+

 ##  Contributions
-Contributions and suggestions are welcome!
-If you find any issues or have ideas for improvements, please open an issue or create a pull request.
+We welcome contributions and suggestions from the community.
+If you encounter issues or have ideas for improvements, please feel free to open an issue or create a pull request.

 ## Author
 Jayant Badlani

 ## Acknowledgments
-This component was inspired by the need for a simple and efficient OTP input field in SwiftUI applications.
+This component was inspired by the need for a simple and efficient OTP input field in SwiftUI applications, ensuring that it addresses real-world user requirements.